Sermon - The Day of Epiphany Year A, B or C

 In all of this though, it is not the knowledge of secrets, of the mysteries of God, that is most important.
 The true motivation for sharing is not knowledge but love:-

-It was out of love that he came to fulfil God's promise and purpose, and that is the motivation for sending us out to the ends of the earth to show that love of God in Christ to all, knowing that the Word made flesh gives all who receive him the power to become children of God.
+It was out of love that he came to fulfil God's promise and purpose, and that is the motivation for sending us out to the ends of the earth to show that love of God in Christ to all, knowing that the Word made flesh gives all people the power to become children of God.

 Let us then offer endless praise to God for his boundless love in making his love known to us and to all the peoples of the world.

 | DB Home | RCL Resources Index | |